mfelleisen/Tsuro/Code/README.md

 [ ] can intermediate describe islands of tiles without an avatar on them?

+[ ] can initials/intermediate come with more than one tile for same player?

 [x] tiles, rendering tiles

 [x] unique tile configs